KChrisZhang/practice-react/documents/introduce.md

 【Form】Since setState() automatically merges a partial state into the current state,

 【Lifting State Up】we only needed to call it with the changed parts.
 Often, several components need to reflect the same changing data.
-We

-recommend lifting the shared state up to their closet common ancestor.
+We recommend lifting the shared state up to their closet common ancestor.
 Let's see how it works in action.

+Now, no matter which input you edit, this.state.temperature and this.state.scale in the Calculator get updated.
+One of the inputs gets the value as is, so any user input is preserved, and the other input is always recalculated based on it.

+Let's recap what happens when you edit an input.

+- React calls the function specified as onChange on the DOM <input>.
+In our case, this is the handleChange method in the TemperatureInput component.
+- The handleChange method in the TemperatureInput component calls this.props.onTemperatureChange() with the new disired value.
+Its props, including onTemperatureChange, were provided by its parent component, the Calculator.